ncbi/dbvar/sandbox/human_non_redundant/README.md

 * The non-redundant coordinates for this record in dbVar are chr1, with an outermost start of 10001 and outermost stop of 1535693.

-* The SV_count of 1 indicates there is only one SV with an exact match to the given placement.
-This count does not include SVs with a partial match.
+* The ssv_count of 1 indicates there is only one ssv with an exact match to the given placement.
+This count does not include ssvs with a partial match.

 * The variant_call_type is "deletion".